ghoulmann/cs-curriculum/preface.rst

 Domains
 =======
-Throughout the program, the student will achieve objectives in eight domains.
+Throughout the program, the student will achieve objectives in nine domains.

 * Algorithms
         The student will define the term algorithm and identify authentic uses for algorithms.